 Day 01: Arrive Port Moresby and transfer to hotel.
 Pre-expedition briefing by your guide.

-Day 02: (6-7 Hours) Tour of Bomana War Cemetery, drive to Owers’ Corner.
-We will be introduced to our expert guide and local team, who we will spend the next 8 days with us.
+Day 02: (6-7 Hours) We will be introduced to our expert guide and local team, who we will spend the next 8 days with us.
 They will set up camp, carry our food, tents and safety equipment and ensure we have a safe and enjoyable trek.

 We will then start trekking, crossing the Goldie River and head towards Imita Ridge the site of the original ‘Golden Stairs’.
-After we climb up and over Imita we will drop down to our campsite at Ua-Ule Creek.
+After we climb up and over Imita we will have multiple crossings of Ua-Ule Creek before we reach our campsite at Ioribaiwa.
 (B,L,D).

-Day 03: (7-8 Hours) Multiple crossings of Ua-Ule Creek before we start to climb up Ioribaiwa Ridge -furthest most point of Japanese advance.
-Then it is down the other side to Ofi Creek before climbing the many false peaks of the Maguli Range.
-After a quick lunch along the way, we will drop down to our campsite at the village of New Nauro.
+Day 03: (7-8 Hours) Trek down the other side to Ofi Creek before climbing the many false peaks of the Maguli Range.
+After a quick lunch along the way, we will drop down to our campsite at the village of Agulogo.
 (B,L,D).

 Day 11: From our base at Sanananda we will use our boat to visit the battlefield of Buna.
-In the afternoon we will walk up to Huggins Road Block and tour Sanananda before having a swim in the beautiful water of the Solomon Sea.
+In the afternoon we will walk up to The Japanese Hospital and tour Sanananda before having downtime in the afternoon.
 (B,L,D).

-Day 12: Waking up early we will board the boat back to Gona where we will visit Haddy’s Village and the key sites pertaining to the Gona battlefield.
-We will then transfer to Popondetta and back to Port Moresby.
+Day 12: This morning you will have time to relax and by vehicle visit Huggins Road Block before continuing on to Popondetta.
+You will then take the flight from Popondetta to Port Moresby and transfer to the hotel.
 Arriving back at the hotel we will have time to clean our gear and prepare for our trip back to Australia.
 In the evening we will have dinner and our presentation.
 (B,L).

-Day 13: Transfer from hotel to your flight home or next destination.
+Day 13: This morning visit Bomana War Cemetery before being transferred from the cemetery to your flight home or next destination.